-After identifying top priority focus areas (Element 3), and drawing insights from the community health needs assessment and asset mapping process (Element 4), actions to address the priority topics or needs should then be considered in more detail.
-For example, a collaborative initiative called ReThink Health has developed a simulation model that can help groups predict the likely long-term effects of different activities, policy changes, financing, and other strategies on health outcomes, healthcare delivery, and costs.
-This can spur discussions about different options to address high priority needs.
+After drawing insights from the community health needs assessment and asset mapping process (Element 4), and identifying top priority focus areas, actions to address the priority topics or needs should then be considered in more detail.
+For example, an initiative called ReThink Health has developed a simulation model that can help groups predict the likely long-term effects of different activities, policy changes, financing, and other strategies on health outcomes, healthcare delivery, and costs.
+Using this tool can bring different options to life, spurring discussions about the value and impact of different interventions to address high priority needs.

 Another way to identify potential actions is to identify contributing factors and likely causes for a given need or problem, and then use this information to drive potential solutions.
-This can be done using a "root cause map" like the one below for obesity.30
+This can be done using a "root cause map" like the one below developed for obesity.